Welcome to today's edition of the Rush 24-7 podcast.

 In fact, we're not even talking about insurance anymore.

-Then you don't buy insurance, you don't have any, you pay a little nominal fine as a free rider.
+You pay a little nominal fine as a free rider.

-And then all of a sudden you're diagnosed with a terminal disease or something close to it, so you show up, and you now have to be granted insurance.
+And then all of a sudden you're diagnosed with a terminal disease or something close to it.

-You well, you're free riding.
+Well, you're free riding.

-Now all these people talking about on our side, all the conservative intelligence, hey, wait a minute, we got a diamond in the roof here, Rush.
+Now, all these people talking about, on our side, all the conservative intelligence, hey, wait a minute, we got a diamond in the roof here, Rush.

 We got a silver lining here.

-Congress can't use a commerce clause.
+Congress can't use the Commerce Clause.

 He didn't say that.